 diodon (Ubuntu unity, therefore obsolete).

 Share clipboard runs a custom local network service to share across desktop and mobile platforms.
-It’s not clear to me how secure this is but at least it’s probaby not transmitting your passwords across the whole internet.
+It’s not clear to me how secure this is, since there is no apparent encryption from threading the docs.
+Are you cool with anyone on your local network reading any data you send?
+At least it’s probably not transmitting your passwords across the whole internet.

 Ever wondering if it’s possible to copy text from an iOS device and paste it to another iOS device?
 Or even copy text back and forth between your iOS device and your PC/Mac/Linux computer?
 Yes, you got the answer, Share Clipboard makes all these possible!